-The Script Variables is the place where you can specify variables that can be injected into your scripts.
+Using script variables, you can specify variables that can be injected into your scripts.
 Those variables are encrypted and stored in your Confluence Cloud instance.
-You can use them to share common variables between your scripts or to store sensitive data like passwords that require encryption rather than hard-coding them in scripts directly.
+You can use them to share common variables between your scripts or to store sensitive data like passwords that require encryption rather than hardcoding them in scripts directly.

 Variable names must follow these rules:

-only digits and underscore character (_) are allowed
+Only letters, digits, and the underscore character (_) are allowed

 Length limit for variable: